Vermont

 How Notice Can Be Delivered

 Data collectors may provide notice through direct methods: written mail, email (with certain conditions), or telephone.
-If the cost of direct notice would exceed $10,000, or if affected consumers' contact information is unavailable, the data collector may use substitute notice, which requires both posting the notice prominently on the company's website and notifying major statewide media.
+If the cost of direct notice would exceed $10,000, or if affected consumers' contact information is unavailable, the data collector may use substitute notice through prominent posting on the company's website and notification of major statewide media.

 Exemptions